TheTechSurgeon/project-container/readme.md

 ## Step 1: Create a Simple Flask App
-Create a simple Flask app that generates a random string.
+~~Create a simple Flask app that generates a random string.

 ### Future to-do's:
+Create or find a monolithic app
 Add more advanced functionality after setting up a CI/CD pipeline.

 ## Step 2: Add Security Features to the App